 Once fuel leaves the refinery gate, the next step in the price chain is the wholesale rack.

-But, before we delve into wholesale rack fuel pricing, let’s recap with a few glossary terms:
+But, before we delve into wholesale rack fuel pricing, let’s review a few glossary terms:

-NYMEX: This is the first step in our fuel pricing structure – a mostly electronic platform exchange, where paper contracts of fuel are bought and sold for a period in the future.
-Hardly any physical barrels ever change hands.
+NYMEX: This is the first step in our fuel pricing structure — a mostly electronic platform exchange, where paper contracts of fuel are bought and sold for a period in the future.
+Nearly all physical barrels never change hands.